Why a sales pipeline is key to sales success

 A sales pipeline refers to the visual representation of the specific steps a prospect takes as they progress from a lead to a customer.
 It illustrates exactly where potential customers are in the sales process—whether they’re at the qualification stage or the closing stage.
 Pipelines help teams track sales activities and boost conversion rates.

 A sales funnel takes a more customer-focused approach and shows every step of the customer journey.
 It generally includes a top-of-funnel phase (known as the “Awareness” stage) and then narrows down as you get to the bottom of the funnel (called the “Purchase” stage).
-Sales funnels allow sales agents to develop a better understanding of their leads and provide insights into how to continue moving them through the customer journey.
+Sales funnels (and sales funnel software) allow sales agents to develop a better understanding of their leads and provide insights into how to continue moving them through the customer journey.

 What are the sales pipeline stages?